developer-zebra/developer-zebra-site/src/ddt/1-1/guide/usage/index.md

 Accessible by tapping **Battery** in the Subsystems screen.
 The following information is retrieved at the time of test execution:

 * Battery Level - percent of remaining battery life
-* Battery Voltage – voltage of battery
+* Battery Voltage
 * Status – battery state of charge: full, charging or discharging
 * Power Source – USB Power, AC Power or Battery Power
 * Temperature - battery temperature
 * Health Percentage – battery health percentage if battery type is PowerPrecision+, otherwise battery charge cycle is displayed
-* Backup Battery Voltage – voltage of backup battery
+* Backup Battery Voltage
-* Manufacture Date - manufacture date of the battery
+* Manufacture Date - manufacture date of battery

 These tests can be used to determine if the battery is over or under temperature, whether there is too much drain on the battery by the device, or whether it is time to replace the battery so corrective action can be made prior to battery failure.